-During 2019, the Company employed one family member of an executive officer who received compensation in excess of the reporting threshold.
-The spouse of our Corporate Vice President and President, Enterprise Services, Shawn Purvis, was employed by the Company as a Consulting Computer Systems Architect in our Technology Services sector.
-He received cash compensation (base salary and bonus) of approximately \$263,000 and participated in the Company's benefit plans, commensurate with his position at the Company.
+During 2020, the Company employed one family member of an executive officer who received compensation in excess of the reporting threshold.
+The spouse of our Corporate Vice President and President, Enterprise Services, Shawn Purvis, was employed by the Company as a Consulting Chief Engineer in our Mission Systems sector.
+He received cash compensation (base salary and bonus) of approximately \$262,000 and participated in the Company's benefit plans, commensurate with his position at the Company.
+Effective January 30, 2021, he transferred to a new company pursuant to the sale of our IT services business and he is no longer employed by the Company.

-State Street Corporation (State Street), acting in various fiduciary capacities, filed a Schedule 13G with the SEC reporting that as of December 31, 2019, State Street and certain of its subsidiaries collectively were the beneficial owners of more than 5% of our outstanding common stock.
+State Street Corporation (State Street), acting in various fiduciary capacities, filed a Schedule 13G/A with the SEC reporting that as of December 31, 2020, State Street and certain of its subsidiaries collectively were the beneficial owners of more than 5% of our outstanding common stock.
 A subsidiary of State Street is the trustee for various Northrop Grumman defined benefit and defined contribution plan trusts.
 Two other State Street subsidiaries provide investment management services.
-During 2019, those State Street subsidiaries received approximately \$6.05 million for such services, with over 99% of that amount paid by the plan trusts.
+During 2020, those State Street subsidiaries received approximately \$5.75 million for such services, with over 99% of that amount paid by the plan trusts.

-BlackRock, Inc. (BlackRock) filed a Schedule 13G/A with the SEC reporting that as of December 31, 2019, BlackRock and certain of its subsidiaries collectively were the beneficial owners of more than 5% of our outstanding common stock.
-A subsidiary of BlackRock provides investment management services for the Northrop Grumman Rabbi Trust II and certain assets within various Northrop Grumman defined benefit and defined contribution plan trusts.
-During 2019, the trusts paid that BlackRock subsidiary approximately \$1.73 million for such services.
+BlackRock, Inc. (BlackRock) filed a Schedule 13G/A with the SEC reporting that as of December 31, 2020, BlackRock and certain of its subsidiaries collectively were the beneficial owners of more than 5% of our outstanding common stock.
+A subsidiary of BlackRock provides investment management services for the Northrop Grumman Rabbi Trust II and certain assets within various Northrop Grumman defined benefit trusts.
+During 2020, the trusts paid that BlackRock subsidiary approximately \$528,000 for such services.